49 Washington Street

 This is a great place with an experienced staff that takes pride in the quality of exhibitions and programs.
 And it is close-by.

-School Programs cost $5.00 to $9.00 per student, depending on season and number of programs.
+Groups: School Programs cost $7.00 to $12.00 per person, including chaperones and teachers, depending on season and number of programs.
+Newark Public Schools FREE, not including Planetarium.

 Group Reservations: At least 6 weeks in advance.